The following immunizations are available from Hall Health:

 The TB skin test checks for exposure to the TB bacteria.
 If a person tests positive, it does not necessarily mean that the person has TB, the disease.
 It indicates that TB can be either active or latent in the person's body.
 We often need to do a "2-step" TB skin test, in which we repeat the test one week (or more) later, in order to obtain a more definitive result or baseline status.

 Oral or injectable vaccine for this bacterial infection is available with the decision regarding appropriate route of administrations based on individual considerations and departure date.
 Neither the oral nor injectable vaccine provides complete protection and travelers are urged to follow food and water precautions carefully.
-Injectable- Typhoid Vi vaccine is given as a single dose with expected active immunization up to two years.
-Oral- Oral typhoid vaccine is a series of four capsules taken every other day over the course of one week.
+The injectable typhoid vaccine is given as a single dose with expected active immunization up to two years.
+The oral typhoid vaccine is a series of four capsules taken every other day over the course of one week.
 It is comparable to the injectable vaccine in efficacy, offering protection of at least five years.

 Yellow Fever Vaccine is a live attenuated (weakened) viral vaccine.
 It is almost 100% effective.
-It is recommended for all travelers planning a trip to the Yellow Fever Endemic Zone* and countries which require a certificate of vaccination.
-Vaccination certificates are valid 10 days following administration through 10 years. *Tropical South America and tropical Africa.
-There is no Yellow Fever in Asia.
+It is recommended for all travelers planning a trip to the Yellow Fever Endemic Zone (Tropical South American and tropical Africa) and countries which require a certificate of vaccination.
+Vaccination certificates are valid 10 days following administration through 10 years.